influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 ```

 #### Database variable use cases
-Database template variables are good when visualizing multiple databases with similar or identical data structures.
-They allow you to quickly switch between visualizations for each of your databases.
+Use database template variables when visualizing multiple databases with similar or identical data structures.
+Variables let you quickly switch between visualizations for each of your databases.

 ### Measurements
 Vary the target [measurement](/{{< latest "influxdb" "v1" >}}/concepts/glossary/#measurement).